isunny09/Data-Visualisation_R_Crime-Data/README.md

 The html output file might not be visible in github.
 Please download the file to the local machine to view it.

+The project aimed to analyze and visualize the Centre For Policing Equity data, focusing on incidents and police force details in Dallas, Texas.
+The primary goal was to investigate potential racial disparities or injustices within the police force.
+The project utilized R programming and various data visualization libraries to uncover insights from the dataset.
-Summary and Findings:
+Key Findings:

-The analysis and visualization of the Centre for Policing Equity data revealed several interesting findings:
+Incidents by Month:
+The analysis revealed a decline in the overall crime rate, with December having the fewest incidents.
+March 2016 recorded the highest number of incidents.

+Incidents by Division:
-Monthly Incident Trends: The incident rate peaked in March, followed closely by February, while December recorded the lowest number of incidents.
+The Central Division had the highest number of reported incidents.
+The Northwest Division had the lowest number of incidents, suggesting it may be a relatively safer area.

+Officer Gender Distribution:
-Gender Ratio of Officers: The ratio of female officers in the police force is significantly lower compared to male officers, accounting for only about 10% of the total force.
+The police force was predominantly male, with only about 10% of officers being female.

-Incidents Across Divisions: The Central division had the highest number of incidents, while the Northwest division had the lowest.
-February and March had the highest number of incidents across all divisions.

-Race Ratio Among Officers: The majority of the officers were White, followed by Hispanic.
-American Indian officers were the least represented group, with Black officers accounting for the third highest race.

-Race of Officers and Incident Reason: White officers were involved in more incidents overall due to their higher representation in the force.
-However, Black officers were more involved in crowd control incidents, while White officers were more involved in incidents related to suspicious activity.

-Race of Subjects: Black subjects were involved in the highest number of incidents, followed by Hispanic and White subjects.

-Arrests: Out of a total of 2,383 reported incidents, subjects were arrested in approximately 86% of the cases.

-Arrest Ratio by Race: Black males were the most arrested subjects, followed by Hispanic males.
+Arrest Statistics:
+Approximately 86% of incidents resulted in the arrest of the suspect.

+Subject Description:
-Subject Description: Mental instability was the leading subject description for incidents, followed by incidents related to alcohol.
+Mental instability was a common factor in incidents, followed by alcohol-related issues.
+Black and White individuals were equally involved in "FD-Motor Vehicle" descriptions.

+Common Offenses:
+The most common offenses included "APOWW," "Assault," and "No Arrest."

+Force Used:
-Force Used by Officers: Verbal commands were the most common force used, followed by tasers and weapon displays.
+Verbal commands were the most used force, followed by tasers and weapon displays.

+Incidents Across Divisions:
+Public intoxication was most common in the Central Division, while assault incidents were highest in the Southwest Division.

+Geographic Visualization:
+A geographic map visualized incidents color-coded by the race of the suspects, providing a spatial perspective on the data.

+Conclusion:
+The analysis of the Centre For Policing Equity data for Dallas, Texas, in 2016 did not provide conclusive evidence of racial discrimination by the police towards any race.
+While incidents involving Black individuals were more prevalent, the analysis lacked data on the legitimacy of arrests or other charges faced by suspects.
+Additionally, the demographic composition of the police force influenced the patterns of officer involvement in incidents.
+Overall, the project highlighted important insights into policing and incidents in Dallas, Texas, and emphasized the need for further research and data collection to gain a more comprehensive understanding of policing practices and racial disparities.